karlseguin/http.zig/readme.md

         // Maximum number of query string parameters to accept.
         // Additional parameters will be silently ignored.
         .max_query_count: usize = 32,

+        // Maxium number of x-www-form-urlencoded fields to support.
+        // Additional parameters will be silenty ignored.
+If you're not
+        // using the request.formData function (say, because you're only
+        // consuming JSON), setting this to 0 can save a bit of memory.
+        .max_form_count: usize = 32,
     },

     // various options for tweaking response object